 The good news is, you can change the sound of your voice.
 If you'd like a lower, richer sound you can have one.
 If you talk too fast you can learn how to slow your speech down and speak clearly.
 Regardless of how you sound now - you can learn how to sound better.

 Changing your voice will take dedication and consistent practice.
 Without true commitment, there is merely a repetition of something that needs to be redeemed rather than repeated.

 Commitment, willingness, and persistence can bring about real change.
 And often, getting out of your own head and stop being so critical about your sound can do wonders.
 Stop all negative thinking.
 Being overly judgemental is like putting up roadblocks to your progress.
 It defeats your purpose which is to correct your vocal problems.

 The quality and sound of your voice are largely due to habit.
 And, luckily, bad habits can be broken and good ones learned.
 It just takes practice.
 If you are willing to put the time into learning correct vocal production, you can develop a speaking voice to be proud of.

 Step 1: Listen to Your Recorded Sound

-The first step to changing your speaking voice is to listen to your recorded sound.
-This can be done by using your computer.
-Locate the microphone and speaker and record a short sentence such as "Michael row the boat ashore," or "Row, row, row your boat, gently down the stream."
-You can also record on your answering machine or cell phone.
+The first step to changing your speaking voice is to listen to your recorded sound which can be done by using your computer.
+Locate the microphone and speaker then record a short sentence such as "Michael row the boat ashore," or "Row, row, row your boat, gently down the stream."
+If you want to improve your singing voice, sing the above-suggested sentences.
+You can also record your voice using your cell phone.

 After recording the sentence three times in a row, play it back and listen.
 This will be the hardest part of the exercise.
 Don't expect to like the sound of your voice.
 Grab a sheet of paper and as you listen to the recording the second time, list what you hate about your voice.
 Continue to do this several times.
 Take your time with this first step.